andrewamavizca/Tropomi-netcdf-data-Processing/README.md

 scene = create_matrices(scan_line_lists, num_scan_lines, data_type)
 ```

-You can then call on each scene in created
+You can then call on each scene created

 ```python